 We have also solved the three monk problems [16].
-For the Monk 1 problem a total of 4 rules and one exception classifying the data without any errors was created (exceptions are additional rules handling patterns that are not recognized properly by the rules).
+Summarizing the results for the Monk 1 problem a total of 4 rules and one exception classifying the data without any errors was created (exceptions are additional rules handling patterns that are not recognized properly by the rules).
 In the Monk 2 problem perfect classification with 16 rules and 8 exceptions extracted from the resulting network has been achieved.
 The number of atomic formulae which compose them is 132.
 In the Monk 3 problem, although the training data for this problem is corrupted by 5% noise it is still possible to obtain 100% accuracy [2].
-The whole logical system for this case contains 33 atomic formulae.
+The whole logical system for this case contains 33 atomic formulae (without any optimization).
+To our best knowledge MLP2LN is the only method that has obtained 100% accuracy for all 3 problems.